anchor14/anchor-blog/src/blogs/debugging.md

 Remember when you were young, and there was no navigation apps so you had to read a map and try to figure out what is the best path to get there?
 Same thing with software.
 You should have all the resources in front of you, but now you have to decide how to get to the destination.

 Again there are multiple ways to do this.
-One perpsective is quality vs. speed.
+One perspective is quality vs. speed.
 Fixing the bug is a sub-problem of improving the code.
 You could also improve the readability, optimise the performance, and do a million other things to improve the code while you are fixing the bug.

 One advantage here is that you have the clear mental model in your memory, so most of these improvements are on sale with a discount rate.
 You don't have to buy something just because it is on discount, but if you will have to buy it soon, might as well buy it now.